 Getting to know the new telephone system

-Rather than using traditional telephone lines, the new system routes phone calls over the internet, using VoIP.
-“We have a dedicated broadband connection,” confirms Weir, “plus a gadget which runs connections to each desk phone.”
+Rather than using traditional telephone lines, the new system routed phone calls over the internet, using VoIP.
+"We have a dedicated broadband connection," confirms Weir, "plus a gadget which runs connections to each desk phone."

 These connections use standard computer network cables.
 "It makes it much easier to provide additional capacity," says Weir.
 "Our office is all wired up already, but it's more likely we'll give mobiles to most of the staff we take on."
 With plenty of spare capacity on the broadband line, there's no need to add new telephone lines as the business expands.

 Telephone flexibility that pays